llulai/llulai.github.io/index.md

 # what's next

-- [simple ml](https://github.com/llulai/simple_ml): I'm trying to implement machine learning algorithms in python to make sure that I fully understand how they work
+- [simple ml](https://github.com/llulai/simple_ml): I'm trying to implement machine learning algorithms in python to make sure that I fully understand how they work.

-- simple stats: something similar to _simple ml_ but with statistics
+- simple stats: something similar to _simple ml_ but with statistics.